 GroundwatCH – European Master

-The two-year GroundwatCH programme will start for the first time in September 2015.
+The two-year GroundwatCH programme has started for the first time in September 2015.
 Students will kick off their studies in Lisbon, Portugal and then go to Delft, the Netherlands and Dresden, Germany.
 Graduates of the programme will receive MSc degrees from the three partnering institutes.

 The programme offers a distinctive curriculum built on the cornerstones of hydrogeology, hydrology and climatology.
 With this curriculum GroundwatCH aims to address the current gaps in higher education with regard to the understanding of the interactions between groundwater, surface water, climate and global change, and how we need to consider and can benefit from these interactions when dealing with adaptation.